simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ### More Embedded Environments and Update Protocols
 Arduino is an excellent environment, but several others are popular.
 Raspberry pis, pi microcontrollers, circuit python, and rust are all possible options.
 Storage on sd cards and other media should be supported -- this can support larger configurations.

 USB is an excellent first choice for connecting to devices.
-Others are bluetooth, web servers hosted on microcontrollers, wifi, and external servers (that a microcontroller dials into).
+Others are bluetooth, web servers hosted on microcontrollers, wifi, and an external server between the user and the microcontroller.

 For interfaces, mobile is an excellent next step; an on-board touchscreen may be possible.